Amrit1Gurung/Customers-Churn-Prediction/README.md

 ## Modeling Result
 The data had skewed distribution i.e. Class Imbalance.
 To deal with this problem i used oversampling method to oversample minority class label.
 Since most of the features are categorical, tree based classifiers are more suited for this particular data.
 I used Random Forest classifier and Decision Tree classifier for predictive modeling.
 Also i applied **mutual class info** to obtain important features for predictive modeling and built odel based on these important features.
+The plot given below is feature importance obtained from Random Forest.

 <p> <img src = 'plots/feature_importance.png' height='600' width='400'></P>